-The primary goal of the AGRI Crop Research Grant is to promote economic growth as well as environmentally friendly practices in Minnesota's \$10 billion crop production industry.
+The primary goal of the AGRI Crop Research Grant is to promote economic growth and environmentally friendly practices in Minnesota's \$10 billion crop production industry.
 The MDA also aims to support research that addresses the crop production needs of Minnesota farmers that have experienced inequities or disparities.